windicss/docs/guide/introduction.md

 #### ⚡️ Speed

-It detects utilities and directives in your CSS, and process them on demand, which greatly improves the compilation speed.
+It detects utilities and directives in your CSS, and process them on demand, which [greatly improves][video comparison] the compilation speed.
 Windi only loads the CSS you use, no purging required!

 #### 🔌 Compatibility